hclimente/hclimente.github.io/_posts/2025-10-12-agentic-workflows.md

 In this post, I describe my journey creating [`nf-papers-please`](https://github.com/hclimente/nf-papers-please), an agentic workflow to prioritize scientific articles according to my interests.
 It first fetches the most recent articles published in the journals I follow, then annotates them with metadata and prioritizes them based on my stated preferences.

-This is a use case in which agentic workflows shine.
+This is a use case in which agentic workflows should shine.
 For starters, each journal's format it wildly different.
 While writing a parser for each would be a punishment, an LLM breezes through it.
 And then, while having a classical machine learning model to classify papers is doable, and could fit right into a Nextflow pipeline, lightly editing a prompt and having an LLM do the prioritization is faster and likely to produce better results.

 # How did we get here?